 Phase 1: Infant Car Seat

-Most rear facing infant seats have a weight limit of 30-35 pounds and 32 inches tall.
+REAR FACING INFANT SEATS , or “bucket seats” are the most common seat used for newborns.
+They are portable, convenient, and help tote your new babe around while out and about.
+Most have a weight limit of 30-35 pounds and a height limitation of 32 inches tall.
 If your child fits comfortably in their infant seat, is still within the seat’s weight and height limit, and you want to keep them in this seat — go for it!
-If you are tired of carrying them around or your child seems uncomfortable at any point, you are able to move them up to a convertible car seat because most convertible seats are made to accommodate newborn sizes anyway!
+Keep in mind that you can move them up to a convertible car seat or an all-in-one at any time because convertibles and all-in-ones are designed to accommodate newborn sizes also!

 0 – 2+ years